jenkassim/djangogo/README.md

                      v
                   templates : UI layer(base.html, etc)
 ```
+    - Inputs : A request
+    - Outputs: A (response) render function that renders the template myApp/<url-name>.html

 - View holds the implementation logic of each application, it requests information from the model and passes it to a [*template*](#templates).
 - Models gets database data in whatever form necessary and passes the data obtained to the template to display in format defined by webpage design.
-- Inputs a request and returns a render function that renders the template myApp/<url-name>.html.
-Templates are webpages that are reuseable.
 - Views.py will import the method (Class) in models.py and defines the url name that urls.py uses to link with the urlpatterns.

 ```